ifilot/edp/docs/user_interface.rst

 .. note::
    There are two ways to specify vectors, either as "raw" vectors or by using atom pairs.
    Raw vectors are always written as ``x,y,z``, *without* spaces and are automatically normalized.
-Atom pairs are written as ``id1-id2``.
-We use herein one-based counting.
+Atom pairs are written as ``id1-id2`` wherein one-based indexing is used.
 In other words, the first atom has an id of 1, not 0.

 Mandatory arguments
 ===================